relvacode/gpool/README.md

 p := gpool.NewPool(5)

-// Add a Pool Hook
+// Set a Pool Hook
 p.Hook.Start = func(ID int, j gpool.Job) {
-  // Check if the Idenitifer is a *CopyIdentifier.
+  // Check if the Idenitifer is a CopyIdentifier.
 If so then print the source and destination. if i, ok :=  j.Identifier().(*CopyIdentifier); ok {
     log.Println("Copy", i.Source, "to", i.Dest) // Outputs: Copy /src/file.txt to /dst/file.txt
   }